OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/health-fitness/intro.md

 1. Create logic to request permission to access health and fitness data.
 1. Create a user interface.
 1. Create logic to access and store health and fitness data.
+1. Create logic to access and use workout data (iOS only).
 1. Optionally, create logic to write and store new health and fitness data.
 1. Create logic to define a background job.